gomes-fdr/test-avidity/README.md

-# test-avidity
+# Test avidity
-Avidity test to consume Marvel API
+To consume the Marvel API.

 ## The Comics Test